 The Improvement Association is a community action agency that supports those facing poverty, the low income and poor in the area.
 Resources are available across all counties, including Dinwiddie as well as the City of Emporia Virginia.

-Homeless prevention services are available.
-Staff work to prevent homelessness by providing limited and targeted financial or rent assistance to households who are likely to be evicted or become homeless.
+- Homeless prevention services are available.
+Staff work to prevent homelessness by providing limited and targeted financial or rent assistance (grants or loans) to households who are likely to be evicted or become homeless.
 The Association may also have information on foreclosure counseling services.

 For more information on programs offered, referrals, and support, call Improvement Association.
 The address is 1750 East Atlantic Street, Emporia, Virginia 23847.
 The main phone number is (434) 634-2490, or click more Improvement Association.